 Phylogenetic Analysis Overview

-To perform phylogenetic analysis, we combined our Astrovirus sequences with published NCBI sequences.
-We carried out three major phylogenetic analyses, building (a) a full-genome Mamastrovirus maximum (ML) likelihood phylogeny, (b) a time-resolved Bayesian phylogeny corresponding to a selection of full genome Mamastrovirus sequences in NCBI virus, and (c) a Mamastrovirus ML phylogeny corresponding to a conserved 410 bp fragment of the RNA-dependent RNA polymerase (RdRp) gene encapsulated in the AstV ORF1b.
+To perform phylogenetic analysis, we combined Astrovirus sequences identified in this study with those publicly available on NCBI.
+We carried out three major phylogenetic analyses, building (a) a full-genome Mamastrovirus maximum (ML) likelihood phylogeny, (b) a time-resolved Bayesian phylogeny corresponding to a selection of full genome Mamastrovirus sequences available on NCBI Virus, and (c) a Mamastrovirus ML phylogeny corresponding to a conserved 410 bp fragment of the RNA-dependent RNA polymerase (RdRp) gene encapsulated in the AstV ORF1b.
 Detailed methods for the construction of each phylogeny are available on GitHub (see supplementary information).

 Sequence Compilation

 Our full genome ML phylogeny consisted of one novel full length Mamastrovirus sequence, 41 unique NCBI Mamastrovirus sequences, and one full length Avastrovirus sequence as an outgroup, for a total of 43 sequences.
-We compiled the NCBI sequences through three queries: 1) all complete RefSeq Genomes under Virus: Mamastrovirus (taxid:249588) and Virus: unclassified Mamastrovirus (taxid:526119) greater than 6,000 bp (36), 2) Mamastrovirus nucleotide genomes under Virus: Astroviridae (taxid:39733) and Virus: unclassified Astroviridae (taxid:352926) with Host: Chiroptera (bats) (taxid:9397) over 6,000 bp (2), and 3) manual searching of nucleotide genomes >6,000 bp identified in the literature (3).
+We compiled the NCBI sequences through three queries: 1) all complete RefSeq Genomes under Virus: Mamastrovirus (taxid:249588) and Virus: unclassified Mamastrovirus (taxid:526119) greater than 6,000 bp (36), 2) Mamastrovirus nucleotide genomes under Virus: Astroviridae (taxid:39733) and Virus: unclassified Astroviridae (taxid:352926) with Host: Chiroptera (bats) (taxid:9397) over 6,000 bp (2), and 3) manual searching of Mamastrovirus nucleotide genomes >6,000 bp identified in the literature (3).

-Following completion of the ML tree, we selected the full genome sequences that were contained within the monophyletic clade containing all bat sequences for the Bayesian time-tree analysis.
+After building our full genome ML tree, we subselected one monophyletic clade containing all known bat sequences and their closest relatives for the Bayesian time-tree analysis.
 This included a total of 17 sequences: 16 from NCBI virus and our novel Rousettus madagascariensis sample.

 Our Mamastrovirus RdRp ML phylogeny consisted of an overlapping subset of a 410 bp fragment in the center of the RdRp region of our novel full length Mamastrovirus sequence, 122 unique NCBI Mamastrovirus sequences, and one Avastrovirus RdRp fragment as an outgroup, for a total of 124 sequences.
 NCBI sequences were restricted to those from bat hosts sampled in the Southwest Indian Ocean (SWIO) region.
 They were compiled through one query: Virus: Astroviridae (taxid:39733), Host: Chiroptera (taxid:9397), and Geographic Region: Madagascar (64), Mozambique (31), and Reunion (27).
 Sequences were confirmed to be RdRp fragments via alignment and relevant metadata was confirmed though source literature.